turbinenreiter/MicroPythonSmallSats/text/Results_Project_Eval.md

 #.
 The language enables creation of programs maintainable by changing developers.

     Code should be developed in a way that it is usable not only by the original author, but also by others.
-This enables the reuse of software and ensures code doesn't get lost because the developer is not available anymore.
+This enables the reuse of software and ensures code does not get lost because the developer is not available anymore.

 #.
 The language enables splitting tasks between multiple programmers.